Cargo Lashing and Securing Services in Vietnam

 • Heavy equipment securing

-• Steel cargo lashing and dunnage arrangement
+• Steel cargo lashing and dunnage work

-• Surveyor or master coordination
+• Surveyor or master follow-up

-• Marine-backed cargo operation support
+• Port and cargo operation attendance

 Related Services